maoueh/cookbook-gitlab/doc/development.md

 To develop GitLab, it is recommended to install a development GitLab on metal.
 This is much faster than any VM-based setup, but has as disadvantage that you might have to deal with anything that is already on your system.

+*Please read the whole document including the troubleshooting and limitations section before starting the setup as it can alter your system installation.*

 This guide is tested and confirmed working on:

 * Ubuntu 13.10
 * Please send merge request to add other OS's you've tested it on.

-*Please read the whole document including the troubleshooting and limitations section before starting the setup.*

 The installation process is almost the same as a [production install using Chef](https://gitlab.com/gitlab-org/cookbook-gitlab/blob/master/doc/production.md).
 You use the same `/tmp/solo.rb` as mentioned in the production install.